How Do You Prove Parental Alienation Syndrome?

 4. A parent who wants to stop the alienation must have the courage to take the issues to a court hearing, if necessary

 Contact us for an affordable strategy session.
-We have offices in Orange County and Los Angeles.
+We have offices in Los Angeles, Orange County, and San Diego.
 We are experienced in parental alienation matters and are ready to help.